Updated November 6, 2020

 - Trimming a chicken’s nails, spurs, or beak: Safe trimming is a health essential for chickens that someone at your sanctuary must be able to regularly perform.
 Improper technique could hurt or permanently injure a chicken.

-- Bumblefoot management in chickens: Bumblefoot is a highly common illness in sanctuary birds, especially large breed chickens.
-If left untreated, it could lead to deeper infection, osteomyelitis, severe mobility issues, and possibly the chicken’s death.
+- Bumblefoot management in chickens: Bumblefoot is a highly common illness in sanctuary birds, especially Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens.
+If left untreated, it could lead to deeper infection, an infectious usually painful inflammatory disease of bone often of bacterial origin that may result in the death of bone tissue., severe mobility issues, and possibly the chicken’s death.
 Treatment is dependent on the kind of infection and how much it’s progressed into the chicken’s foot.
 Failure to learn appropriate Bumblefoot treatment techniques (including how to dress and wrap a chicken’s foot) could lead to greater health problems than the infection itself.

 - Treating mites, parasites, and lice in chickens: Although it may seem straightforward to treat individuals for these problems, you should have someone demonstrate dosage and technique until you are fully comfortable with treatment.
 Some birds may become seriously ill or die if they are exposed to too much pesticide or anti-parasitic medication.

 - Handling a prolapsed chicken: You must learn exactly what to do if a chicken is prolapsing or has an egg partially stuck in their vent.
-There are different medical requirements and ways of managing the situation depending on the severity of the prolapse.
+There are different medical requirements and ways of managing the situation depending on the severity of the the falling down or slipping of a body part from its usual position or relations.
 Failing to have appropriate training for health emergencies such as these could cause additional damage or death in chickens.

 - Administering oral and injectable medications to chickens: You must be shown how to safely administer a pill and oral suspension to a chicken without causing them undue stress, accidentally choking them, or causing them to aspirate.
 While oral medications are often preferred, there are instances when an injection is necessary (or in some cases safer than administering a large volume of a liquid medication), so you must learn how to administer properly.

-- Dropper/ syringe feeding and gastric intubation for chickens: If a chicken is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
+- Dropper/ syringe feeding and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for chickens: If a chicken is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
 There is a very specific way to place the liquid in their mouth and hold their head.
 Failing to learn the right technique could cause aspiration and death.
 In situations where a chicken will not, or cannot, eat on their own and syringe feeding is not appropriate, the chicken will need to be fed with a feeding tube.
 Gastric intubation absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 - Administering subcutaneous fluids: A chicken who does not feel well may become dehydrated which can be quite dangerous.
 You must be shown how to safely administer subcutaneous fluids to a chicken so that you are able to maintain proper hydration in a chicken who will not drink on their own.